AGM Approved on 30th October 2019

 The club is called Herne Hill Harriers.

-2.1 The Club colours shall be a red and black hooped vest and black shorts.
+2.1 The Club kit shall consist of a red and black hooped vest/top and black shorts.

-2.2 Club colours shall be worn in all events in which a member competes as a representative of the Club.
+2.2 Club kit shall be worn in all events in which a member competes as a representative of the Club.

-2.3 An official Club badge positioned to appear in the middle of the chest may be worn on the vest.
+2.3 An official Club badge positioned to appear in the middle (or to the left) of the chest may be worn on the vest.

 The purposes of the Club are to promote the amateur sport of athletics and community participation in the same.

 The executive committee consists of volunteers who represent the club.
 They act for, and on behalf of, the club.